davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 Some observations:

-* We are using the Amazon S3 backend because Backblaze B2's API is compatible with S3.
+* We are using the Amazon S3 backend because Backblaze B2's API is **compatible with S3**.
 * The `skip_x` parameters are necessary to work with B2.

 At this point, we can perform a `terraform init -migrate-state` to easily tell Terraform to use the new backend and to push the state to our nice bucket.